son-n-pham/GATE_Writing/prompts/system_prompt.md

 1. Verify writing prompt from 'current_writing/prompt_from_image.md' if that file exists
 2. If missing, execute 'src/gemini_vision.py', which generate 'current_writing/prompt_from_image.md'
-3. Scan 'current*writing' folder for ungraded essays (format: student*{name}.md with no corresponding grading file)
+3. Scan 'current writing' folder for ungraded essays (format: student{name}.md with no corresponding grading file)

 ### 2. EVALUATION PROTOCOL